 Papers: Explorations into Children’s Literature is the premier Australasian scholarly journal in children’s literature.
 It publishes research on all aspects of children’s and young adult literature – canonical and contemporary – and encourages work drawing upon theoretical, analytical or practice-led methodologies.

 c i n d e r is a creative writing research journal affiliated with the Australasian Association of Writing Programs (AAWP) and Deakin University's School of Communications and Creative Arts (SCCA)

 The Humanitarian Leader/Leader Humanitaire is a bilingual publication in English and French that aims to be an independent voice for the aid sector, published by the Centre for Humanitarian Leadership.

-The Humanitarian Leader provides a platform for non-peer-reviewed research to allows authors to test ideas and insight in an accessible academic setting.
+The Humanitarian Leader/Leader Humanitaire provides a platform for non-peer-reviewed research to allows authors to test ideas and insight in an accessible academic setting.
 Papers must broadly inform humanitarian leadership, and promote discussion and dialogue in the sector.

 Authors include researchers, activists, volunteers and humanitarian professionals – anyone with something to say about how aid could and should be better.

-Launched in August 2019, this year the Centre will publish up to 10 papers online, with an annual print and online edition released in December.
+Launched in August 2019, the Centre publishes 10 papers online each year, with an annual print and online edition released in December.